-Recently, I have joined Northeastern University as an Assistant Professor in the Department of Mechanical & Industrial Engineering.
+In Fall 2022, I joined Northeastern University as an Assistant Professor in the Department of Mechanical & Industrial Engineering.
 My group

-I am searching for both graduate research students and postdoctoral researchers to join my group (more info here).
+Check for current openings in my group here.
 If you have an interest and a background in the above-described fields kindly reach out to me

 and send me your CV.
 Looking forward to many exciting collaborations in this new chapter of my career!